SE2-GroupProject-Beta/Scotland-Yard-Board-Game/message_format.md

 I also suggest that the server 'remembers' all current and previous states in a file and is able to reproduce them as necessary
 This can be achieved using a similar or even the same lines as the messages which are added to the file

+## Game initialization
+Code from new player                Meaning p\n                                 Player wants to join, server adds it to players and
+                                    replies one of the letters from a, b, c, d, e, Mister X is predefined, so no registration is necessary

+Code from server                    Meaning x 71 a 91 b 94 c 103 d 141\n        current position of mister x and players, where
+                                    a and b are detectives, c and d are bobbies, this is determined by the rules of the game

 ## Ideas
 all ideas are here for discussion!